can3p/can3p.github.io/_posts/2018-06-02-client-write-up-fetch-it.md

 ```

 Another two functions are `partial` and `print-and-return`.
 Name of
-the first is self-explanatory and the next one accepts a value, prints
+the one first is self-explanatory and the next one accepts a value,
-it and immediately returns it.
+prints it and immediately returns it.
 This is useful in the middle of
 threading macro call, because it allows printing intermediary steps in
 the computation.